Cancer of Unknown Primary: Statistics

 What are statistics for cancer of unknown primary?

-Carcinoma of unknown primary origin is often called CUP.
-Having CUP means that your doctor is not able to determine where the cancer first started, which is called the primary site.
+Cancer of unknown primary is often called CUP.
+Having CUP means that your healthcare provider is not able to find where the cancer first started.
+This is called the primary site.

 According to the American Cancer Society, about 34,170 cases of CUP will be diagnosed in 2016 in the U.S. It’s estimated that CUP represents about 2% of all cancers.
 The exact numbers are unknown because in some cases of CUP, the primary site is found.
 Better medical tests may decrease the number of cases of CUP from now on.